TatsuProject/Document_Understanding_Subnet/README.md

 # Document Understanding

-The **Document Understanding Subnet** is a pioneering, decentralized system dedicated to advanced document understanding tasks, designed to streamline document processing.
-Leveraging a multi-model architecture of vision, text models, and OCR engines, it aims to set a new standard in document comprehension while providing an open and accessible alternative to proprietary solutions.
+The Document Understanding Subnet is a decentralized system built for advanced document processing tasks.
+It combines multiple AI models—including vision models, language models, vision-language models (VLMs), and OCR engines—to accurately understand and extract information from documents.
+This subnet aims to offer a powerful, open-source alternative to proprietary tools, making document comprehension more accessible and efficient.
+By delivering key insights with a single click, it significantly reduces the time and effort required for document review.

-### Key Capabilities in Development:
+### Key Capabilities:
-1. **Checkbox and Associated Text Detection** - Currently live and operational on SN-54, outperforming industry standards like GPT-4 Vision and Azure Form Recognizer.
+1. **Checkbox and Associated Text Detection** - Currently live and operational on SN-84, outperforming industry standards like GPT-4 Vision and Azure Form Recognizer.
-2. **Highlighted and Encircled Text Detection** - Detects and extracts highlighted or circled text segments accurately.
+2. **Highlighted and Encircled Text Detection** - Detects and extracts highlighted or circled text segments accurately (Under Development).
 3. **Document Classification** - Automatically identifies document types (e.g., receipts, forms, letters).
+Live on SN-84.
+Donut model is being used which is OCR-free SOTA model.
-4. **Entity Detection** - Extracts key details such as names, addresses, phone numbers, and costs.
+4. **Document Parsing** - Extracts key details such as names, addresses, phone numbers, and costs using powerful LLMs.
+Divides the document into sections for clear understanding.
+Live on SN-84.
 5. **JSON Data Structuring** - Compiles and formats extracted data into a concise, readable JSON file, significantly reducing document review time.

-This system will bring efficiency to document processing workflows by combining these capabilities, enabling faster, more efficient, and decentralized document analysis.
-Currently, checkbox and associated text detection are fully operational on Testnet, with additional features in development.

 ## Table of Contents